magic-sph/magic/doc/sphinx/equations.rst

           values at the outer boundary.
-The motivation to rather base the reference magnetic diffusivity to the **inner** boundary is twofold: (i) it allows an easier control of the possible continuous conductivity value in the inner core; (ii) it is a more natural choice when modelling gas giants planets which exhibit strong electrical conductivity decays in the outer layer.
+The motivation to rather base the reference magnetic diffusivity to the **inner** boundary is twofold: (i) it allows an easier control of the possible continuous conductivity value in the inner core; (ii) it is a more natural choice when modelling gas giants planets which exhibit a strong electrical conductivity decay in the outer layer.

 This leads to the following sets of dimensionless equations: